Language-Guided Reinforcement Learning for Hard Attention in Few-Shot Learning

+Incorporating auxiliary tasks can enhance the main task's performance, improve generalization, and accelerate convergence by providing additional gradients that guide learning.
+These tasks also encourage the model to learn meaningful, disentangled representations, which aid in feature extraction.
+To leverage these benefits, we incorporate a contrastive learning module as an auxiliary task to strengthen the training of our LaHA framework.
 Contrastive learning is a learning technique that aims to learn useful representations by bringing similar data samples, i.e. positives, closer to each other in the learned representation space while pushing dissimilar data points, i.e. negatives, farther apart.

-In our method, \br{we use the support set and query set in the batch to create positive and negative pairs.} Pairs from the same class and their augmentation are considered as positive pairs, while negative pairs are \br{pairs from different classes}.
-The augmentations we used for each sample are: (1) every possible permutation of concatenating the three selected attentive regions next to each other, as we do not want our method to be sensitive to \bl{the concatenation order of the selected patches}; (2) a random rotation in the range -45 degrees and 45 degrees, to make our method robust to rotation.
-Therefore, we have 12 augmentations, \br{ and 12 positive pairs as a result,} for each sample as can be seen in Figure \ref{fig:aug}.
-After augmentation and creating positive and negative pairs, the contrastive loss is calculated.
+In our method, we use the support set and query set in the batch to create positive and negative pairs.
+Pairs from the same class and their augmentation are considered as positive pairs, while negative pairs are pairs from different classes.
+For augmentation, (1) We apply a random rotation to the selected patches within the range of -45 degrees to +45 degrees to make our method robust to orientation variations, (2) We horizontally flip the selected patches to encourage the model to become invariant to left-right orientation changes, and (3) We apply color jittering to the selected patches by randomly adjusting brightness, contrast, and saturation within a factor of 0.8 to 1.2, and modifying the hue by ±0.1.
+This simulates different lighting conditions and enhances the model's robustness to color variations.
+An example is shown in Figure \ref{fig:aug}.

+After augmentation and creating positive and negative graph pairs, the contrastive loss, $L_{CL}$, is calculated.
 As the labels of data samples are available, we use the supervised contrastive loss (SupCon loss) \cite{khosla2020supervised} as follows:

-where $i \in W \equiv \{1, \dots, 2Z\}$, is the index of an arbitrary augmented sample ($Z$ is the number of randomly sampled pairs). $O(i)$ shows the indices of the positive pairs distinct from $i$, and $|O(i)|$ denotes its cardinality,\brr{ $U(i) \equiv W \backslash {i}$, }\r{$f_\zeta$} shows the output representation of the network \r{for the $\zeta$th index}, and $\tau$ is the temperature parameter to control the similarity scale. \bl{For more details, see \cite{khosla2020supervised}.} \\ \\
+where $i \in W \equiv \{1, \dots, 2M\}$, is the index of a single sample in the augmented batch ($M$ is the batch size). $O(i)$ shows the indices of the positive pairs distinct from $i$, and $|O(i)|$ denotes its cardinality, $U(i) \equiv W \backslash {i}$, $f_\zeta$ shows the output representation of the network for the $\zeta$th index, and $\tau$ is the temperature parameter to control the similarity scale.
+For more details, see \cite{khosla2020supervised}.